 NEH summer grant (2014)

-How Machines Came to Speak: Media Technologies and Freedom of Speech, (forthcoming, Duke University Press).
+How Machines Came to Speak: Media Technologies and Freedom of Speech, (2022, Duke University Press).

 “Regulating Film, Regulating Emotion: The Emotional History of Public Opinion,” (Critical Studies in Media and Communication, 2016).